Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 \medbreak {\bf The Ising model $n=1$.} The Ising model exhibits a \emph{phase transition} in all dimensions $d\ge 2$ at a critical inverse temperature $\beta_c(d)$.
 The transition is from a regime with exponential decay of correlations \cite{aizenman1985absence,Aiz85Rig,AizBarFer87, duminil2016new,duminil2017sharp}\footnote{Exponential decay is stated in these references in the infinite-volume limit, but is derived as a consequence of a finite-volume criterion and is thus implied, as the infinite-volume measure is unique, also in finite volume.},

 to a regime with \emph{long-range order}, or \emph{spontaneous magnetization}, which is characterized by

-The study of the model at or near its critical temperature is beyond the scope of these notes.

 The behavior of the model at the critical temperature, when $\beta = \beta_c(d)$, is a rich source of study with many mathematical features.
 For instance, the two-dimensional model is exactly solvable, as discovered by Onsager \cite{Ons44}, and has a conformally-invariant scaling limit, features of which were first established by Smirnov \cite{Smi06, Smi10}; see \cite{CheSmi12, CheDumHon14, CHI15, benoist2016scaling} and references within for recent progress.
 We mention that it is proved (see Aizenman, Duminil-Copin, Sidoravicius \cite{AizDumSid15} and references within) that the model does not exhibit long-range order at its critical point in all dimensions $d\ge 2$.
-Moreover, in dimension $d=2$ it is known \cite{McCWu73, pinson2012rotational} (see also \cite{CHI15}) that correlations \emph{decay polynomially} with exponent $1/4$ at the critical point, whose exact value is $\beta_c(2)=\tfrac12 \log(1+\sqrt{2})$ as first determined by Kramers-Wannier \cite{KraWan41} and Onsager \cite{Ons44},
+Moreover, in dimension $d=2$ it is known \cite{McCWu73, pinson2012rotational} (see also \cite{CHI15}) that correlations \emph{decay as a power-law} with exponent $1/4$ at the critical point, whose exact value is $\beta_c(2)=\tfrac12 \log(1+\sqrt{2})$ as first determined by Kramers--Wannier \cite{KraWan41} and Onsager \cite{Ons44},

 where we write $\E^{\Z^2}$ for the expectation in the (unique) infinite-volume measure of the two-dimensional critical Ising model, and $\|\cdot\|_2$ denotes the standard Euclidean norm.
 Lastly, in dimensions higher than some threshold $d_0$, Sakai \cite{sakai2007lace} proved that